 Broader stakeholder inputs into scientific R & D processes are proposed to result in R & D that is more equitable, more sustainable, and with broader accountability (Irwin, 1995).
-The Science Shop approach is proposed as a form of participatory/demanddriven research mechanism that aims to broaden the active engagement of society in scientific R & D processes.
+The Science Shop approach is proposed as a form of participatory/demand-driven research mechanism that aims to broaden the active engagement of society in scientific R & D processes.
 Proponents argue that the Science Shop is a bottom-up, consumer driver approach to research which may prevent mismatches between the research questions of interest to researchers and the research priorities or needs of the broader public (Tallon et al., 2000).
 From the perspective of the Science Shop staff, it will not be possible to research every question nor is it advisable.
-Instead by linking with CSOs Science Shops can filter the research agenda of a Higher Education Institution in this fashion.
+Instead by linking with CSOs Science Shops can filter the research priorities of groups representing communities and help influence the research agenda of a Higher Education Institution in this fashion.
 However, such filtering processes are in themselves political and have the potential to be used in a non-democratic manner where the power to choose what is researched or not lies with the Science Shop staff/committee.